 By providing access to state-of-the-art facilities and equipment, our students and researchers not only gain essential experience in using such equipment, but they are provided with the facilities needed to produce credible research.

-In February 2015 another key piece of our facilities, the Faculty of Science and Graduate School of Health Building opened its door to its first cohort of students.
+In February 2015 another key piece of our facilities, the Vicki Sara Building (Science and Graduate School of Health Building - Building 7) opened its door to its first cohort of students.
 Built as a 5 Star Green Star building, it provides a range of purpose-built spaces for collaborative learning and research.

 We hire these facilities during off-peak teaching season for a fee.
 Please contact Science Marketing for more information.